-Adversaries could propagate throughout the network by leveraging the organisation’s existing systems used to distribute software such as patches for security vulnerabilities, login programs or scheduled tasks configured via Group Policy Objects, updated anti-malware detection engine software, or the computer Standard Operating Environment master image.
+Adversaries could propagate throughout the network by leveraging the organisation’s existing systems used to distribute software such as patches for vulnerabilities, login programs or scheduled tasks configured via Group Policy Objects, updated anti-malware detection engine software, or the computer Standard Operating Environment master image.
 Alternatively, adversaries could turn the organisation’s intranet website into a watering hole to compromise users when they visit.
 Therefore, protect software distribution systems from modifications which are malicious or otherwise unauthorised, combined with implementing a robust change management process.

 Further guidance on network segmentation is available in the Implementing Network Segmentation and Segregation publication.

 Information about BYOD and other enterprise mobility solutions is available in the Bring Your Own Device for Executives and Risk Management of Enterprise Mobility Including Bring Your Own Device publications.